Narration: Subjective or objective

-Alternating person
+Alternating- or multiple-person

 While the tendency for novels (or other narrative works) is to adopt a single point of view throughout the entire novel, some authors have utilized other points of view that, for example, alternate between different first-person narrators or alternate between a first- and a third-person narrative mode.
 The ten books of the Pendragon adventure series, by D. J. MacHale, switch back and forth between a first-person perspective (handwritten journal entries) of the main character along his journey as well as a disembodied third-person perspective focused on his friends back home.
-Margaret Atwood's Alias Grace provides one character's viewpoint from first-person as well as another character's from third-person limited.
-Often, a narrator using the first person will try to be more objective by also employing the third person for important action scenes, especially those in which they are not directly involved or in scenes where they are not present to have viewed the events in firsthand.
-This mode is found in Barbara Kingsolver's The Poisonwood Bible.
-In William Faulkner's As I Lay Dying, even the perspective of a deceased person is included.